AlexMattWolf/Leaflet/README.md

 * Wait a couple seconds as the large datasets take time to load.

 ## Potential Issues
-* If the site is load too quickly, it's possible that the larger dataset, _"Monthly Data"_, didn't have time to load and there would not be present.
+* If the site loads too quickly, it's possible that the larger dataset, _"Monthly Data"_, didn't have time to load.
+This would result in that layer not being present.
+Try reloading, including a hard reload. ctrl + shift + r

 ## Author